ajlitzin/ovn-bgp-vagrants/spine-leaf-test/INSTALL-README.md

 ```

 * Validate ovn-bgp-agent operation

 ovn-bgp-agent for Devstack installs FRR for you with an opinated config that relys upon the default openstack network configuration.
 After Devstack install completes you should see that FRR is running and be able to interact with it via vtysh.
 However, the configuration doesn't include any upstream bgp peers so validating that ovn-bgp-agent is impacting BGP route advertisement is difficult at this point.

 You can validate the changes that ovn-bgp-agent makes to kernel interfaces when it detects events from the Southbound OVN database.
 FRR's BGP config has a policy to redistribute connected networks and a policy restricting route advertisements to host routes (/32, /128).
 This Devstack build creates a dummy inteface named bgp-nic on a vrf named bgp-vrf and that is what FRR is using to know which connected routes to distribute.

-Note that in the running config of FRR you can see that the BGP definition is tied to bgp-vrf, e.g. `router bgp 64999 vrf bgp-vrf`, but I have not yet figured out how it is getting tied to the vrf.
-That is not present in the [frr.conf](https://opendev.org/openstack/ovn-bgp-agent/src/branch/master/etc/frr/frr.conf) file that is included in the ovn-bgp-agent Devstack.
-It seems important though or else we'd expect the FRR instance to advertise any host address tied to any interface on the server, which is not happening with the vrf knob in place.
+Note that in the running config of FRR you can see that the BGP definition is tied to bgp-vrf, e.g. `router bgp 64999 vrf bgp-vrf`.
+This is important to the config and how it ties to the kernel routing, but you may notices that is not present in the [frr.conf](https://opendev.org/openstack/ovn-bgp-agent/src/branch/master/etc/frr/frr.conf) file that is included in the ovn-bgp-agent Devstack.
+It gets added later via calls to functions in https://opendev.org/openstack/ovn-bgp-agent/src/branch/stable/2023.2/ovn_bgp_agent/drivers/openstack/utils/frr.py

 Using the default ovn-bgp-agent config the agent will react to events that include virtual machines being attached to public network or ports and floating IPs.
 To prove this you can spin up instances and attach them to those resources and then check that the /32 IP address ends up attached to the bgp-nic kernel interface: